 - First character must be present, it selects mapper type from 1 to 6, e.g. {3} to start ROM in Konami SCC mode; - Second character may be omitted if third character is not present, and identifies if GR8NET will restart in composite mapper mode having GR8NET, mapped RAM and Nextor in expanded slot.
 Value can be 0 or 1.
-Example: {31} will cause GR8NET to restart in mapper mode 18+3, thus in mapper mode 11; - Third character may be omitted, and identifies if composite mapper mode will have mapped RAM disabled (nothing will be present in subslot 1); values can be only 0 or 1.
-Example: {311} will cause restart with mapper mode 11, and no mapped RAM in subslot 1.
+Example: {31} will cause GR8NET to restart in mapper mode 1\8+3, thus in mapper mode 11; - Third character may be omitted, and identifies specific mode of the mapper: - Bit 0, if set, causes composite mapper to have mapped RAM disabled in its subslot 1; - Bit 1, if set, causes composite mapper to have MSX-Audio BIOS in subslot 1 instead of mapped RAM if mapped RAM is disabled by bit 0;